ICS-485-Project/Game-Proj/index.md

 ### Henry's
 These are not exclusively my ideas.
 We used my board to make tweaks and bring all of our ideas together.
-I dont have a copy of the original board.

 <img width="600px" src="henryBrainstorm.PNG">